 The Town of Cobourg has a large number of By-Laws and this page tries to help you understand them.

-There is a list of by-laws for the period 2018- 2022 here (bottom of the page).
+There is a list of by-laws for the period 2018- 2023 here (Note: scroll to the bottom of the page).
 All these links are active.

 I have a shorter list.